-- 3. Owner Information.
-Provide the name and address of the applicant and all owners of the Farm Operation Lot or Lots.
-If the owners of the Lot or Lots are entities other than a natural person, provide the names and addresses of the individual or individuals who are the owners or members of the entity. - 4.
-Authorization.
-If the applicant is not the owner of the Lot or Lots, a Consent of Authorization to Act form signed by the owner of the Lot or Lots is required. - 5.
-Wetlands.
-If any new Buildings, Structures, tents, gazebos, barns, or Signs are going to be located adjacent to a Watercourse or Wetland, provide a copy of the floodplain map and wetland map that corresponds with the boundaries of the Lot or Lots. - 6.
-Fee.
+- 6. Fee.
 Payment of the application fee, as set by resolution of the Town Board, is required.
 See the Town of Clinton Fee Schedule. - 7.
-The Planning Board in reviewing a Site Plan application under this Modified Site Plan Process shall have discretion to waive or modify the requirements of § 250-63(Off-Street Parking and Loading) as well as any dimensional standards, including setback requirements. - 2.
-Chapter 250 of the Town Code is hereby amended by removing the existing Section 75 (D) and replacing it with a new Section 75 (D) which shall read as follows: - D. Roadside Vendors.
-Roadside Vendors, as defined in Article VIII of this chapter, shall be permitted subject to the following conditions: - (1) All Roadside Vendors are required to obtain a Temporary Permit prior to commencing operation.
-No Roadside Vendors may operate in the Town without a Temporary Permit. - (2) Buildings, Structures, tents, etc., utilized shall not exceed 100 square feet in gross floor area, shall not allow for entry by the general public, and shall be located not less than 20 feet from the Right of Way of any Road. - (3) Adequate sight distance and space for safely pulling off the Road and parking must be provided.
-However, the construction of paved parking facilities for the express use of Roadside Vendors is prohibited. - (4) Such permit must be renewed annually and may be revoked if the Roadside Vendor fails to meet any of the conditions herein. - 3.
-Chapter 250 is hereby amended by repealing and removing the following definitions from Section 105: 'Agriculture, Agricultural operations or Agricultural Practices', 'Agri-tourism', 'Animal Husbandry', 'Dwelling', 'Dwelling Unit', 'Dwelling, Single-Family or One-Family', 'Dwelling, Two-Family', 'Dwelling, Multi-Family', 'Dwelling, Row/Townhouse', 'Farm', 'Restaurant', 'Retail
+The Planning Board in reviewing a Site Plan application under this Modified Site Plan Process shall have discretion to waive or modify the requirements of § 250-63 Off-Street Parking and Loading as well as any dimensional standards, including setback requirements. - 4.
+Chapter 250 of the Town Code is hereby amended by removing the existing Section 75 (D) and replacing it with a new Section 75 (D) which shall read as follows:

-Business', 'Roadside Stand', 'Sawmill' and 'Site Plan'.
+D. Roadside Vendors.
+Roadside Vendors, as defined in Article VIII of this chapter, shall be permitted subject to the following conditions:

+(1) All Roadside Vendors are required to obtain a Temporary Permit prior to commencing operation.
+No Roadside Vendors may operate in the Town without a Temporary Permit.

+(2) Buildings, Structures, tents, etc., utilized shall not exceed one hundred (100 square feet) in gross floor area, shall not allow for entry by the general public, and shall be located not less than twenty (20) feet from the Right of Way of any Road.

+(3) Adequate sight distance and space for safely pulling off the Road and parking must be provided.
+However, the construction of paved parking facilities for the express use of Roadside Vendors is prohibited.

+(4) Such permit must be renewed annually and may be revoked if the Roadside Vendor fails to meet any of the conditions herein.

-4. Chapter 250 is hereby amended by adding the following definitions to Section 105:
+- 5. Chapter 250 is hereby amended by repealing and removing the following definitions from Section 105: - Agriculture Agricultural Operations or Agricultural Practices Agri-tourism Animal Husbandry Dwelling Dwelling Unit Dwelling, Single-Family or One-Family Dwelling, Two-Family Farm Restaurant Retail Business Roadside Stand Sawmill Site Plan - 6.
+Chapter 250 is hereby amended by adding the following definitions to Section 105:

-AGRICULTURE, AGRICULTURAL USE - The commercial employment of land and buildings to generate remuneration from raising, harvesting, keeping, and selling crops or feed, and for keeping, grazing, breeding, managing, selling or producing livestock, poultry, fur-bearing animals or honeybees, or dairying and the sale of dairy products, or any other horticulture, floriculture or viticulture, aquaculture, hydroponics, silviculture, animal husbandry, or a combination thereof as defined by New York State Agriculture and Markets Law.
+AGRICULTURE, AGRICULTURAL USE - The commercial employment of land and buildings to generate remuneration from raising, harvesting, keeping, and selling crops or feed, and for keeping, grazing, breeding, managing, selling, or producing livestock, poultry, fur-bearing animals or honeybees, or dairying and the sale of dairy products, or any other horticulture, floriculture or viticulture, aquaculture, hydroponics, silviculture, animal husbandry, or a combination thereof as defined by New York State Agriculture and Markets Law.
 It also includes the commercial employment of land and on-farm buildings as part of a Commercial Horse Boarding Operation, a Commercial Equine Operation, a Timber Operation, or a Compost, Mulch, Biomass Operation as allowed under New York State Agriculture and Markets Law.

-AGRICULTURAL BUILDING - A Building or Structure designed and constructed to house farm equipment, farm implements, poultry, livestock, horses, hay, grain, or other agricultural items, as part of a Farm Operation, that is not a place of human habitation, nor a place of employment where Agricultural Products are processed, treated, or packaged, nor shall it be a place used by the public.
+AGRICULTURAL BUILDING - A Building or Structure designed and constructed to house farm equipment, farm implements, poultry, livestock, horses, hay, grain, or other agricultural items as part of a Farm Operation that is not a place of human habitation, nor a place of employment where Agricultural Products are processed, treated, or packaged, nor shall it be a place used by the public.